A little about what drives my passion for cars.

 I have always been into cars since I was a child.
 I watched a lot of television as a kid and fell in love with several cars that, to me, where the main characters of the show.
-The Dukes of Hazzard, Knight Rider, Automan, Street Hawk, Smokey and the Bandit and other shows/movies all had vehicles that I really admired and still do to this day.
+The Dukes of Hazzard, Knight Rider, Automan, Street Hawk, Smokey and the Bandit, and other shows/movies all had vehicles that I really admired and still do to this day.
 Cars are a big part of our lives and we spend hours in them every single week.
 Why not make them the best they can be and maintain them to a high level?
-If you factor in how much you can save in labor over the lifetime of the car and the value that it will retain when it comes time to sell it on, you can easily see what drives me in my quest.
+If you factor in how much you can save in labor over the lifetime of the car and the value that it will retain when it comes time to sell it, you can easily see what drives me in my quest.
 It is pretty rare that you will see my driving my “fun car,” whatever it may be, without a fresh detail job.
 It’s just a part of who I am.

-My first car was purchased for me by awesome dad when I was 15 years old.
+My first car was purchased for me by my awesome parents when I was 15 years old.
 I found a 1979 Chevette for sale a block away from our house that had 31,000 miles on it and was in very good condition.
-We bought the car for $1500 dollars and this car began my foray into auto care and maintenance.
+We bought the car for $1500 and this car began my foray into auto care and maintenance.
 I probably washed and waxed the car at least every week and I was always looking to improve and maintain the car to the best of my limited ability at the time.
-These cars weren’t known for reliability so I did spend a lot of time with my dad replacing different parts thus learning a lot on the way.
+These cars weren’t known for reliability so I did spend a lot of time with my dad replacing different parts, learning a lot on the way.
 I eventually put mag wheels on the car which gave it a really cool raked look, at least as cool as a Chevette can be.

 My next car was purchased by me in 1991.
 I wanted to establish some credit now that I was in college and I had always liked the G-Body cars (as you will quickly see below).
 I ended up buying a really nice 1985 Monte Carlo which was white and had a perfect burgundy interior.
 It was powered by a 4.3 liter V6 which gave a young kid a nice balance between smooth power and gas mileage.
 Just like the Chevette, I spent a lot of time maintaining the car and managing my own repairs since I didn’t have a lot of money.
 At the time, an $83/month car payment was a lot.

 I really liked my 1985 Monte Carlo but had always been an admirer of its big brother, the Monte Carlo SS.
 A began looking around in the inkies and finally came upon an ad that read, “1986 Monte Carlo SS, white, T-tops, mint condition.”
 I had dreamed of owning an SS since I was a youngster in the 80’s, so I decided to go take a look and see what this car was going for.
 When I arrived at the guy’s house and saw the car, I was instantly in love with the thing.
-It was painted an arctic white and had gray 1987 decals on the body.
+It was painted an arctic white and had correct decals on the body.
 It was in good condition inside and out and had been serviced very regularly.
 At this point, I was out of high school and in my sophomore year in college, so I figured I could treat myself to my affordable dream car of the moment.
 I drove the car home that evening and I owned it up until I spotted my next ride nestled calmly in the lot of a small town dealership.

 This brings us to my next vehicle, a 1986 Buick Regal T-Type.
 I actually stumbled upon this car quite by accident.
 I was driving by a local dealer when I spied a GMC Syclone that looked very sharp.
 Nestled in between the truck and a 1971 Monte Carlo was a dark gray Regal T-Type.
 I had heard some things about these cars, but I didn’t know how brutal they actually were.
 I looked at the truck briefly, but I was more intrigued by the Regal.
 While the salesmen eyed my SS like buzzards, I looked the car over really good and decided that it was well worth a test drive.
 Boy was I in for it!
 This was like no car I had ever driven before.